Abigiya77/Portfolio/README.md

 🙏 Special Thanks

-A big thank you to My Deskie Yonathan Birihanu https://github.com/Yoni-Berihunfor his valuable contribution and support throughout this project.
+A big thank you to My Deskie Yonathan Berihun https://github.com/Yoni-Berihun for his valuable contribution and support throughout this project.